 When it comes to clothing, you’ll need to layer up.
 It’s not unusual to have four seasons in one day in Scotland.
 So choose light base layers made from merino wool, microfleece tops, heavier-weight fleece for top-layers.
 Finally, outer layers should be waterproof and breathable.
 Look for good quality Gore-Tex jackets for full protection from the elements.

 If you’re planning on more than a loch-side stroll, then think about investing in clothing made for the job in hand.
 Jeans can be pretty uncomfortable for serious walking!

 Hats and gloves are essential.
 Even in spring and summer, you might want to pop these in your pack.

 A good day hike always includes a lunch-stop.
 Don’t forget to pack your water bottle, thermos and lunchbox.
 The kitchens at Bearnock Lodge are very well equipped.
 So, if you do forget your picnic equipment a quick scoot around the Bearnock cupboards could save your bacon (sandwiches)!

 Remember to pack your pack… A daypack for jolly jaunts, or a more substantial pack if you’re planning something more adventurous.
 Some people swear by walking poles, so if you’re a fan, these could be useful.
 It’s easy to rely on mobile phones for guidance, but remember that coverage could be sporadic in the Highlands of Scotland, so backup from old-fashioned tools likes maps and compasses is always a good idea.

 If you’re planning a walking holiday in Scotland with your friends and family, Bearnock Lodge makes the perfect base from which you can explore the Highlands.
-Fill out our Booking Enquiry Form to secure your stay.
+Make your booking HERE.